 - a zip-lock bag.

-- Lay them out on the flat surface over the paper towel or kitchen towel.
-Let berries dry to get rid of the excess moisture.
-You can try carefully patting them dry with paper towels.
-But try not to damage the berries in the process.
+- Lay them out on a flat surface over a paper towel or kitchen towel.
+Let the berries dry to remove excess moisture.
+You can try carefully patting them dry with paper towels, but try not to damage the berries in the process.

 - Freeze for further use.